Fast Spectrum Estimation of Some Kernel Matrices: Theoretical results

 \section{Theoretical results}

 Fix $X$ and $A$ as above.
-We will assume throughout the paper that each $x_i\sim U[0,1]$, but we will comment later on how we may relax this assumption to obtain more general analogs of our main ideas.
+We will assume throughout the paper that each $\mathbf{x}_i\sim U[0,1]^D$, but we will comment later on how we may relax this assumption to obtain more general analogs of our main ideas.
 We concern ourselves with finding bounds for the eigenvalues of $A$.

-We do so by finding another kernel matrix $B\in\mathbb{R}^{k\times k}$, for $k\ll n$, formed using $k$ points sampled from among the $x_i$s.
+We do so by finding another kernel matrix $B\in\mathbb{R}^{k\times k}$, for $k\ll n$, formed using $k$ points sampled from among the $\mathbf{x}_i$s.
 We wish for the $k$ eigenvalues of $B$ to then give bounds for the $k$ quantiles of the eigenvalue distribution of $A$ in the following way.
 Without loss of generality, we may assume $k|n$.
 We wish for $B$ to have the property that

 for $1\leq j\leq n$, where we define ``$\sigma_0(B)=\infty$" and ``$\sigma_{k+1}(B)=0$."
-In other words, we wish for each $n/k$ consecutive eigenvalues, ordered of $A$ to be ``sandwiched" between two of the $k$ eigenvalues of $B$, which we may compute in $O(k^2)$ time \cite{golubvanloan}.
+In other words, we wish for each $n/k$ consecutive eigenvalues, ordered of $A$ to be ``sandwiched" between two of the $k$ eigenvalues of $B$, which we may compute in at worst $O(k^3)$.
 We may look ahead to Figure~\ref{fig:momentinterlace} for a picture of this, but we first state our motivation.
-The reason we wish to find another matrix $B$ using a subsample of the original points, heuristically, is to preserve information about the geometry of the distribution that gives rise to the $x_i$s.
-An implicit assumption is that $n$ is so large compared to $k$ that picking $k$ of the $x_i$s is the same thing as drawing from the original distribution, so that $B$ contains some information about the geometry of the points forming $A$.
+The reason we wish to find another matrix $B$ using a subsample of the original points, heuristically, is to preserve information about the geometry of the distribution that gives rise to the $\mathbf{x}_i$s.
+An implicit assumption is that $n$ is so large compared to $k$ that picking $k$ of the $\mathbf{x}_i$s (i.e. sampling from entries of $A$) is the same as drawing from the original distribution.